ic3-software/ic3-demo-embedded-react/README.md

-## ic3 Dashboards Integration
+## ic3 Dashboards Integration with React

-A working example for embedding an icCube Dashboards instance via an `iframe` or a `div`.
+A working example for embedding an icCube Dashboards instance via an `iframe` or a `div` in React.

 This example is showing how to use the icCube Dashboards API to drive the icCube Dashboards instance from a host Javascript/Typescript application: